monic-co/blog/src/pages/introducing-the-pact-property-checker/index.md

 ## More to come

 Those were just a few of the projects we have on our roadmap, as we work towards a great environment for writing correct contracts.
-Of course, there's a lot to do, and we're hiring, so if you made it this far and you're interested in our work, [get in touch](mailto:joel@monic.co).
+Of course, there's a lot to do, and we're hiring, so if you made it this far and you're interested in our work, definitely [get in touch](mailto:joel@monic.co)!